 Kookaburra Graphite Project

-Lincoln’s Kookaburra Graphite Project (KGP) is strategically located on South Australia’s Eyre Peninsula, 35km north of Port Lincoln.
+The Kookaburra Graphite Project (KGP) is strategically located on South Australia’s Eyre Peninsula, 35km north of Port Lincoln.
 The project benefits from near-surface mineralisation and a high-grade core, making it ideally suited for scalable, low-cost development.
-The current JORC resource (refer ASX release 15 April 2024) for the project is 12.8Mt @ 7.6% Total Graphitic Carbon (TGC).
-The November 2024 KGP Pre-feasibility Study (PFS) demonstrated an NPV10 of $114 million can be generated over a 16-year mine life, based on upfront CAPEX of $29 million (refer ASX release 5 November 2024).

-Lincoln Minerals has entered into a collaboration agreement with SCN Canada Inc (trading as StarCore Nuclear) to investigate high-value applications for graphite from its Kookaburra Graphite Project in South Australia, specifically for use in small modular nuclear reactors (SMRs).
-The partnership will assess the technical suitability of Kookaburra graphite for advanced reactor technology, where graphite is a critical component, with initial test work and studies planned over the next 12 months.
+A collaboration agreement has been signed with SCN Canada Inc. (trading as StarCore Nuclear) to investigate high-value applications for graphite from the Kookaburra Graphite Project, specifically in small modular nuclear reactors (SMRs).
+The partnership will assess the technical suitability of KGP graphite for use in advanced reactor technologies, where graphite plays a critical role.
+Initial test work and technical studies are scheduled over the next 12 months.

 Table 1: Measured, Indicated and Inferred Resource for Kookaburra Gully SW Extended above 2% TGC cut-off